balintkaszas/ModelSensitivity/README.md

 ## Validation

-An example, in which the MS field is computable analytically [2] is used for validation.
+An example, in which the MS field is computable analytically is used for validation.
 The computation is detailed [here](test/validation.ipynb).

+## References

+[1] B. Kaszás, G. Haller, Universal Upper Estimate for Prediction Errors under Moderate Model Uncertainty, [arXiv:2007.07330 [nlin.CD]](https://arxiv.org/abs/2007.07330) (2020)